Advocacy, Housing

 Floods

-As flooding impacts more New South Wales communities, new research shows action needs to be taken to safeguard regional Australians against homelessness and displacement as severe weather events become more common.
+As flooding impacts more New South Wales communities, new research exposed flaws in the regional housing system and shows action needs to be taken to safeguard regional Australians against homelessness and displacement as severe weather events become more common.

 These are the findings of a new University of NSW report looking at housing vulnerability and climate change, focused on the Northern Rivers eight months after the severe floods earlier this year.